Back

 Table of contents

 Lately, more and more people have switched to smartphones from PCs.
-In 2021, mobile web traffic has increased to 50%.
 Smartphones are more convenient: always on hand, cheaper, and the mobile Internet speed is comparable to wireline service or Wi-Fi.
 Following users, advertisers are switching to smartphones too.
-And there one can place an ad in both a browser and an app.
+There, one can place an ad in both a browser and an app.
 The first option is the same in mobile and desktop versions, but the second one exists exclusively on smartphones.
 Let’s straighten it out: how can you use app advertisements?

 What is in-app advertising